-Like every organisation, the CA has its own costs16.
+Like every organisation, the CA has its own costs.
 Most of the costs of the performance of the CA's affairs are financed from the national Budget, but a part is also financed out of its own revenue.
 The CA expenditure financed from the budget and those financed from its own resources together make up the administrative costs of the Customs Administration.
 Data about the administrative costs of the CA in the period from 1997 to 2001 are shown in Table 11.

-14 Goods that are only exported or taken out of the Croatian customs area, or are taken across it are not subject to the payment of customs duty, but are subject to a special measure of the organs of the customs service - customs control.
+&lt;sup>14 Goods that are only exported or taken out of the Croatian customs area, or are taken across it are not subject to the payment of customs duty, but are subject to a special measure of the organs of the customs service - customs control.

-15 For a comparison, revenue from excise in 1999 came to about 10% and revenue from corporate income tax to about 5% of total tax revenue of consolidated general government tax revenue of consolidated general government.
+&lt;sup>15 For a comparison, revenue from excise in 1999 came to about 10% and revenue from corporate income tax to about 5% of total tax revenue of consolidated general government.
+The CA is organised as part of the MF and consists of the Central Office of the CA and ten customs houses which have their

-16 The CA is organised as part of the MF and consists of the Central Office of the CA and ten customs houses which have their own separate stations.
+&lt;sup>16 The CA is organised as part of the MF and consists of the Central Office of the CA and ten customs houses which have their own separate stations.